 There’s an Enchanted Forest with real live reindeer, a Roman Arena, Nazarene Village, donkey rides, and more to explore.

-Address: Parque Marechal Carmona, Avenida da República | 2750-642 Cascais
+Address: Cascais Christmas Village (Vila Natal) | Parque Marechal Carmona, Avenida da República | 2750-642 Cascais Portugal

-Tips to Visit Cascais Christmas Market and Christmas Village
+Cascais Christmas Market and Christmas Village Dates

-Admission is free for everyone.
+Admission is free for everyone at the Cascais Christmas Market.

-Tips to Visit Cascais at Christmas
+Travel Tips for Visiting Cascais at Christmas

 Cascais is a short drive, or better yet, a quick train ride from Lisbon.